-Remember, the central goal of this year’s Call for Code Challenge is to find high-quality, sustainable solutions to disaster preparedness and relief.
-Make sure your entry describes the real world problem—informed by a solid understanding of what domain experts have shared in these tech talks and elsewhere—that your application solves.
+Remember, the central goal of this year’s Call for Code Challenge is to find high-quality, sustainable solutions to disaster preparedness, response, and relief with an emphasis on the health and well-being of individuals and communities.
+Make sure your entry describes the real world problem — informed by a solid understanding of what domain experts have shared in these tech talks and elsewhere — that your application solves.

 Tip No. 2 – Quickly describe how your solution is unique

 This tip comes from Raj Singh, the tech area lead for the traffic and weather topic.
 Make your solution really compelling and point to how you differentiate your work from others.
 Assume there are teams working on a similar solution and you have a limited time to make yours stand out.

 Don’t pitch your work as something all-encompassing and generic, like “A Platform for Disasters,” and instead focus on how well you are solving the specific problem you identified in a complete, creative, effective, and usable manner.

 The most powerful way to get your idea across quickly, and one that will have an impact on the different types of judges — the technical judges, the NGO judges, the eminent judges — is a compelling video.
 Leave the deep-dive material and full implementation details in your 500-world solution description, source-code repository, and solution roadmaps.

 Tip No. 3 – Thoroughly document your solution and code repository

 And speaking of that deep-dive material, what ties your submission together is a consistent story across your submission entry.
 That includes a quality demonstration in your video, a clear roadmap describing the vision for what you’ve built, and a well-documented source code repository (which can contain additional diagrams and installation steps).